near/docs/docs/roles/developer/examples/near-api-js/guides.md

 ## Levels of Abstraction

-`nearlib` wraps the JSON-RPC NEAR platform API.
-To make development on the NEAR platform more accessible, `nearlib` uses several levels of abstraction between the JSON-RPC calls over HTTP and the JavaScript objects you will use in your code.
+`near-api-js` wraps the JSON-RPC NEAR platform API.
+To make development on the NEAR platform more accessible, `near-api-js` uses several levels of abstraction between the JSON-RPC calls over HTTP and the JavaScript objects you will use in your code.
 This lesson explores those levels of abstraction.

 <blockquote class="lesson">
-<strong>your turn</strong> <span>Explore the helpful abstractions provided by <code>nearlib</code></span><br><br>
+<strong>your turn</strong> <span>Explore the helpful abstractions provided by <code>near-api-js</code></span><br><br>

 - time to complete: **10 mins**
 - level of difficulty: **moderate**
 - prerequisites
   - make sure you already have your developer account setup via NEAR Wallet
-  - confirm you have access to `nearlib`, `near` and `wallet` in the console (see [prepare your playground](/docs/roles/developer/examples/nearlib/introduction#prepare-your-playground))
+  - confirm you have access to `near-api-js`, `near` and `wallet` in the console (see [prepare your playground](/docs/roles/developer/examples/near-api-js/introduction#prepare-your-playground))
 </blockquote>

 `Contract` represents a Smart Contract on the NEAR platform.

-Looking at the [source code for the `Contract` class](https://github.com/nearprotocol/nearlib/blob/master/src/contract.ts) we see its constructor adds `view` and `change` methods as function attributes of a new contract instance.
+Looking at the [source code for the `Contract` class](https://github.com/near/near-api-js/blob/master/src/contract.ts) we see its constructor adds `view` and `change` methods as function attributes of a new contract instance.
 This is a useful abstraction to help us reason about contracts as first class citizens in our application.
 But what's actually happening under the hood is that `view` and `change` methods on a contract instance are just proxies for an `Account`s `viewFunction` and `functionCall` methods.
 These, in turn, are just proxies for JSON RPC calls via `JsonRpcProvider`.

 Of course there's more going on here than just a simple game of "hot potato" (passing something from one person to another without thinking).
 These interfaces are often handling some basic data validation or sanitizing inputs and return values.
-But the general structure is the same throughout `nearlib` -- anything you do that touches the network ends up as a JSON RPC call handled by `JsonRpcProvider` which itself relies on the [popular `fetch` library](https://github.com/nearprotocol/nearlib/blob/3b37c330e9c00daf087c483d0e57d6e1b30f6647/src.ts/utils/web.ts#L39) under the hood.
+But the general structure is the same throughout `near-api-js` -- anything you do that touches the network ends up as a JSON RPC call handled by `JsonRpcProvider` which itself relies on the [popular `fetch` library](https://github.com/near/near-api-js/blob/3b37c330e9c00daf087c483d0e57d6e1b30f6647/src.ts/utils/web.ts#L39) under the hood.

 <ol class="steps">